Some Hints on Writing a Paper:

 - Have an Introduction section at the start that describes the

 problem you are addressing.
-The Introduction should conclude with a
+It should conclude with a paragraph

-paragraph describing what is in the other sections of the
+describing what is in the other sections of the paper.

 - If you are not a native speaker of English, have a friend who is

-- Try reading the paper aloud to see if your sentences are really
+- Try reading the paper aloud to see if your sentences make sense

 - Avoid long and complex sentences.
 Don't use words that you don't